Who is NASFA?

 For more information on club meetings and activities, please use the menu to your right.

-NASFA (USUALLY) meets on the third Saturday* of each month at the TBD meeting room, located inside the TBD The meeting program changes each month and can be anything from “Your Brain is a Quantum Computer” to a discussion with a local author or scientist.
-There is usually an after-the-meeting meeting with directions available at the program.
+NASFA (USUALLY) meets on the third Saturday* of each month at the Madison campus of the Willowbrook Baptist Church, located at 446 Jeff Road, 0.8 miles North of the University Drive / Jeff Road intersection.
+Meeting time is from 6:00pm to 7:30pm.
+The business portion of the meeting (“Old Business?”
+“New Business?”) is at 6:00pm.
+The program is at 6:30pm.
+The meeting program changes each month and can be anything from “Your Brain is a Quantum Computer” to a discussion with a local author or scientist.
+There is usually an after-the-meeting meeting at the church.

-*Unless there is a large nearby convention being held that weekend -- in which case we often move the meeting to the second or fourth weekend.
+*Unless there is a large nearby convention being held that weekend -- in which case we often move the meeting to either the second or the fourth weekend.

 Any science fiction or fantasy fan is eligible for membership.
 To